MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-sales-and-marketing.md

 3. The share in the **Moderation** and **Convenience** categories is high.
 VanArsdel competes in these segments.
 4. Return to the dashboard by selecting the **Sales and Marketing Sample** from the left navigation bar.

+### What does total unit market share look like for category (versus region)?

-Notice the **Total Units YTD by Manufacturer, Region** tile.
-You can use Q&A to discover the total unit market share by category.
+1. Notice the **Total Units YTD by Manufacturer, Region** tile.
+What is the total unit market share by category.

    [![Screenshot of the Total Units YTD by Manufacturer, Region tile.](media/sample-sales-and-marketing/sales3.png)](media/sample-sales-and-marketing/sales3.png#lightbox)

-1. Select the question field at the top of the dashboard and type the question, *total units by manufacturer and category for 2014 as a treemap*.
+2. Select the question field at the top of the dashboard and type the question, *total units by manufacturer and category for 2014 as a treemap*.
 Notice how the visualization updates as you type the question.

    [![Screenshot of the Q&A Total units by manufacturer and category.](media/sample-sales-and-marketing/sales12.png)](media/sample-sales-and-marketing/sales12.png#lightbox)

-2. To compare the findings, pin the chart to your dashboard.
+3. To compare the findings, pin the chart to your dashboard.
 Notice this interesting fact: In 2014, VanArsdel sold only products in the **Urban** category.

-## Examine the Sales and Marketing Sample report
+## Sales and Marketing Sample report

 Dashboards are entry points into reports.
 If a tile is created from an underlying report, selecting that tile opens the report.